Last revised on November 15, 2022.

 Now we were headed back south with a planned take out on the banks of the Pikitigushi River near a logging road.
-From there Annette Elliot of Mattice Lake Outfitters would transport us back to their base camp on Mattice Lake about eight kilometers south of Armstrong Station.
-To get there the first order of business was dealing with the “up the creek” experience that Petawa Creek would provide!
+From there, Annette Elliot of Mattice Lake Outfitters would transport us back to their base camp on Mattice Lake, eight kilometers south of Armstrong Station.
+To get there, the first order of business was dealing with the “up the creek” experience that Petawa Creek would provide!

-The creek represents an alternative – and much shorter – way of getting from the Albany River to the upper Attwood River system at Hurst Lake and from there to the Ogoki River system via the Witchwood River.
+The creek represents a much shorter alternative way of getting from the Albany River to the upper Attwood River system at Hurst Lake and from there to the Ogoki River system via the Witchwood River.
 All told, it is about 30 kilometers from Petawanga Lake to the bottom of Hurst Lake via Petawa Creek.
 The wild card was the 11.5 km Petawa Creek section.

 What to Expect As you Go Up The Creek:

-The map below presents a fairly accurate picture of what we were faced with that morning – lots of swifts and the occasional set of rapids that we essentially walked up.
+The map below presents a fairly accurate picture of what we faced that morning – lots of swifts and the occasional set of rapids that we essentially walked up.
 While not easy, the challenges later presented by the top half of the creek made the morning seem like it was.
-I was occasionally in water up to my waist and Max was sitting mostly dry in the stern but that would change!
+I was occasionally in water up to my waist, and Max was sitting mostly dry in the stern, but that would change!
 It took us about three hours to do the 5 kilometers to Half-Way Lake.

 We continued on past Half-Way Lake up a meandering section that was easy to paddle.
 Then we were below the nastiest set of rapids we had yet faced this day.
-We thought we saw a take out point and went over to check.
+We thought we saw a takeout point and went over to check.
 The “trail” quickly ended.
-What we were looking at was a total boreal jungle mess of deadfall and blowdown.
+We were looking at a total boreal jungle mess of deadfall and blowdown.
 We stumbled forward for a bit and realized that there was only one way up – and it wasn’t on land.

 We took a lunch break on the bank of the creek with what would be the day’s last bits of sunshine and pushed on about an hour later.
 It would take us another four hours to go up the remaining three kilometers of creek while enjoying some late afternoon showers.
-The map above indicates some of the difficulties we faced – but not all.
+The map above indicates some of our difficulties – but not all.

-Around 3:00 the effort to record the gps locations of swifts, rapids, and deadfall on the river was forgotten.
+Around 3:00, the effort to record the GPS locations of swifts, rapids, and deadfall on the river was forgotten.
 There would be no more voice recordings until the next morning!
 I was, however, still taking pictures of the obstacles we were dealing with.
-This was around the time that we watched Max’s paddle slip down the rapids.
-From then on we focussed our energy entirely on getting up, over and sometimes through the wall of deadfall that blocked our progress.
+This was when we watched Max’s paddle slip down the rapids.
+From then on, we focussed our energy entirely on getting up, over and sometimes through the wall of deadfall that blocked our progress.

 So Where Are The Pictures?

-Just before 6:00 p.m. we got to the top of the creek and the portage on creek left that would finally take us into Auger Lake.
-We headed for the campsite which the Wabakimi Project folks had created in the summer of 2012 while they were working on the portage that we had just come over.
+Just before 6:00 p.m., we got to the top of the creek and the portage on creek left that would finally take us into Auger Lake.
+We headed for the campsite that the Wabakimi Project folks had created in the summer of 2012 while they were working on the portage that we had just come over.
 (See the above map for locations.)
-As the tent was going up, the rain started coming down – and would continue to do so for the next day and a half.
-We would end up spending a rain day at Auger Lake before moving on.
+As the tent went up, the rain started coming down – and would continue to do so for the next day and a half.
+We would spend a rain day at Auger Lake before moving on.
 It gave us a chance to lick our wounds!